Ewan-Brown/Grid-Shooter/README.md

 Polygon collisions are handled through a custom class that splits them into triangles using an ear split process,

-Multithreading is ready to happen and i'm excited but it's going to be disgusting. probably.

 Current features:
 -a player controlled ship
 -2 kinds of enemies